tulios/mappersmith-cached-gateway/README.md

 ### Options for CacheStore

-There are two options which can be configured for a cache store: **namespace** and **ttl**.
+There are two options which can be configured for a cache store: **namespace** and **ttl** (Some cache stores may have specific options, check the list of [available cache stores](#bundled-implementations) for a comprehensive list of options).
 The time to live (ttl) value can be defined globally and for each request using gateway options.
 It is possible to change the default ttl (the global value) through `createCachedGateway`, just pass an object with the key **ttl** and the value in seconds.

 ```javascript
 var CGateway = MappersmithCachedGateway;